jeffotoni/quick/README.md

 }
 ```

-### 🔑 Basic Authentication
+## 🔑 Basic Authentication

-Basic Authentication (Basic Auth) is a simple authentication mechanism defined in RFC 7617.
-It is commonly used for HTTP-based authentication, allowing clients to provide credentials (username and password) in the request header.
+**Basic Authentication (Basic Auth)** is a simple authentication mechanism defined in **RFC 7617**.
+It is commonly used for **HTTP-based authentication**, allowing clients to provide **credentials (username and password)** in the request header.

-**🔹 How it Works**
+### 🔹 **How It Works**

-1. The client encodes the username and password in Base64 (username:password → dXNlcm5hbWU6cGFzc3dvcmQ=).
+1️⃣ The **client encodes** the username and password in Base64:

-2. The encoded credentials are sent in the Authorization header:
+2️⃣ The **encoded credentials** are sent in the `Authorization` header:
 ```bash
 Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=
 ```

-3. The server decodes the credentials and verifies them before granting access.
+3️⃣ The server decodes and verifies the credentials before granting access.

+---

-**⚠️ Security Considerations**
+### **⚠️ Security Considerations**
-• Not encrypted: Basic Auth only encodes credentials in Base64, but does not encrypt them.
+- 🔒 Not encrypted – Basic Auth only encodes credentials in Base64, but does not encrypt them.
-• Use over HTTPS: Always use Basic Auth with TLS/SSL (HTTPS) to prevent credentials from being exposed.
+- 🔐 Use over HTTPS – Always use Basic Auth with TLS/SSL (HTTPS) to prevent credentials from being exposed.
-• Alternative authentication methods: For higher security, consider OAuth2, JWT, or API keys.
+- 🔑 Consider alternatives – For stronger security, prefer OAuth2, JWT, or API keys.
 Basic Auth is suitable for simple use cases, but for production applications, stronger authentication mechanisms are recommended. 🚀

 #### Basic Auth environment variables